mapsync/grayson-advisory/src/pages/blog/2019-11-19-road-closed.md

 ---
 templateKey: blog-post
 title: 'Sewer Utility rehab delayed due to weather '
-date: 2019-12-26T14:03:00.000Z
+date: 2020-01-07T21:03:00.000Z
-draft: true
+draft: false
 description: >-
   Sewer Rehab Project is underway and will continue as weather permits on Shady Lane and Maplewood Dr.
 ---
-Due to the sewer rehab work being done by Steve O'Pell Construction, they are still next to Joyce Rice house on Shady Lane and will mainly be working on Maplewood Drive this week weather permitting.
-They will be going down the center of the road and working on the side of the road putting in a drain tile.
-The road is going to be closed for the biggest part of the time they are in there.
+The sewer rehab work is being done by Steve O'Pell Construction and Unger Construction.
+They are working on Malone Lane this week and although there are no scheduled road closings if you find yourself blocked in and need to get out or in, please call the office at 606-474-7569 for assistance.

 There are no scheduled water outages at this time, although it is possible the water may need to go off again.
 We will keep you informed here on this site.
 Please spread the word to your neighbors about this app so it is easier to have knowledge of what is going on anytime through the day or night using this app.